-BetVictor Brand Ambassador Michael Owen returns to give us his weekly preview ahead of this weekend’s Premier League fixtures.
+BetVictor Brand Ambassador Michael Owen returns to give us his weekly preview ahead of this weekend’s football Premier League fixtures.

 Over 2.5 goals